lonycell/grafana.v7/contribute/style-guides/storybook.md

 ### Knobs

 Knobs is an [addon to Storybook](https://github.com/storybookjs/storybook/tree/master/addons/knobs) which can be used to easily switch values in the UI.
 A good use case for it is to try different props for the component.
 Using knobs is easy.
-Grafana is set up so knobs can be used straight out of the box.
+ThingSPIN is set up so knobs can be used straight out of the box.
 Here is an example of how you might use it.

 ```jsx
 // In MyComponent.story.tsx